leoafarias/fvm/README.md

 Copy the **_absolute_** path of fvm symbolic link in your root project directory.
 Example: `/absolute/path-to-your-project/.fvm/flutter_sdk`

 In the Android Studio menu open `Languages & Frameworks -> Flutter` or search for Flutter and change Flutter SDK path.
 Apply the changes.
 You now can Run and Debug with the selected versions of Flutter.
+Restart Android Studio to see the new settings applied.

 [Add your IDE instructions here](https://github.com/leoafarias/fvm/issues)